ray-dorai/armyourmind/README.md

 Arm Your Mind is a project dedicated to providing a common language for the principles of conflict, all the way from the individual to the strategic context.

-Arm Your Mind is built withh Neruon. [neuron] is a knowledge management app.
+Arm Your Mind is built withh Neuron.
+[Neuron] is a knowledge management app.

 For more information, see [neuron documentation][neuron].